marko-js/marko/.github/CONTRIBUTING.md

-# Contributing
+# Quick contribution tips and guidelines

 :+1::tada: We're excited you want to contribute!
 Read on! :tada::+1:

-## Quick contribution tips and guidelines

-This section gives the experienced contributor some tips and guidelines.

-### Pull requests are always welcome
+## Pull requests are always welcome

 Not sure if that typo is worth a pull request?
 Found a bug and know how to fix it?
 Do it!
 We will appreciate it.
 Any significant improvement should be